Did you know about business culture in Ireland? Watch this video animation to find out some interesting facts.

 The Irish are a very sociable nation and place great value on the individual.
 They are proud of their identity and do not expect visitors to treat them as anything other than the modern Europeans they are.
 The Irish are naturally polite, go out of their way to welcome visitors to their country and make every effort not to offend anyone.
-As a result, some foreigners may find them rather indirect and superficial. .
+As a result, some foreigners may find them rather indirect and superficial.
 In Ireland, life seems to be more relaxed than in Western Europe.
 The Irish enjoy spending time with their friends and families which are closely-knit and very important to their quality of life.
-The Irish often perceive work as a “necessary evil”.
 There is a saying “don’t rush the Irish” that seems to be still valid.
-In the afternoons, local pubs are full of people who come to have a chat over a cup of tea or to enjoy the traditional Irish drink – Guinness stout beer.
+At the weekends, local pubs are full of people who come to have a chat over a cup of tea or to enjoy the traditional Irish drink – Guinness stout beer.

 Irish people are considered flexible and are great at improvising.
-Their planning and strategies however, are usually short term.
+Their planning and strategies can be short term.
 This is particularly important to keep in mind when doing business with an Irish counterpart, as a knowledge of their preferences may help you to focus on their specific needs.

 In an Irish business meeting it is best to only give your opinion about a subject if you are well informed.
 The Irish do not appreciate cheap and boastful talk.
 They value facts and empirical evidence.
 Emotions do not play an important part is business negotiations.
 Irish people can be quite tough and skilful negotiators who are able to find out a large amount of information about strangers while revealing little themselves.
 The best strategy for persuasion is to use as many facts as possible.